kylefoxaustin/jaws/README.md

 ### Static Mode (-static)

-By default, JAWS2 runs in dynamic mode with active memory access patterns.
+By default, JAWS runs in dynamic mode with active memory access patterns.
 Static mode:

 - Creates and locks memory but minimizes active access
 - Still performs some background access to prevent swapping